quesurifn/unofficial-linkedin-api/readme.md

         const identifier = client.getProfileIdentifierFromURI(profileURI)

         /* The second parameter, if true, uses the transformer to remove proprietary linkedin junk and
-        * also get's more skills and experience.
+        * also gets more skills and experience.
 The skills and experience initially returned are limited.
         */

         const profile    =  client.getProfileById(identifier, false)